-There is no market standard VCT index against which to compare the performance of the Company.
-However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 51 of this Annual Report compares the Company's performance against that Index.
-The Directors also consider non-financial performance measures such as the flow of investment proposals.
+There is no market standard VCT index against which to compare the financial performance of the Company.
+However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graphs on pages 5 and 54 of this Annual Report compare the Company's performance against that Index.
+The Directors, on a quarterly basis, carry out a review of peer group NAV total return numbers to assess the relative performance against the most appropriate peer group VCT competitors.
+The Directors also consider non-financial performance measures such as the flow of investment proposals and the Company's ranking within the VCT sector.